 Basic UPRT is part of the training for commercial pilot licences.
 Basic UPRT incorporates manoeuvres like steep turns, spiral dives, unusual attitudes and stall recovery that have always been part of pilot training.
 Now there’s more emphasis on the prevention and recognition of upsets as well as the recovery manoeuvres.
 There are no special aircraft or instructor requirements for Basic UPRT but, as for all other training exercises, the ATO delivering the training will ensure that the aircraft are suitable, and the instructors are competent.

-Pilots starting their first type rating course (or class rating for complex or high-performance aeroplanes) after 20 December 2019 need to have completed an ‘Advanced UPRT’ course.
+Pilots starting their first type rating course (or class rating for complex or high-performance aeroplanes) need to have completed an ‘Advanced UPRT’ course.
 The objective of this course is to expose pilots to the ‘physiological and psychological effects of dynamic upsets’ and to ‘develop the resilience and competence’ to recover from such upsets.
 The course will involve exposure to the whole range of attitudes and g-forces that a pilot could experience during an upset.
 Because of this the course generally has to be conducted in an aerobatic category light aircraft with a specially qualified instructor.

-From 20 December 2019 type-rating courses (and class rating for complex or high-performance aeroplanes) include theoretical and practical UPRT related to the specific characteristics of the aeroplane type (or class).
+Type-rating courses (and class rating for complex or high-performance aeroplanes) include theoretical and practical UPRT related to the specific characteristics of the aeroplane type (or class).
 If a simulator is used for type-training, then pilots can be taught the correct recovery techniques, but they won’t be exposed to the g-loads or ‘fear factor’ associated with a real upset.
 This is why it’s important for pilots to have competed advanced UPRT before starting type-rating training.

 Commercial air transport operators of complex motor-powered aeroplanes provide UPRT as part of the conversion course for pilots joining an operator and during recurrent training.
 Pilots complete upset prevention training every year and practice all the upset recovery exercises over a three-year period.
 Both prevention and recovery training include theoretical (‘ground-school’) and practical (simulator) training.